SCAPULA ANATOMY

 • Contains the glenoid cavity

-• Function: Articulates with the head of the humerus
+• Function: Articulates with the head of your humerus

 BIBLIOGRAPHY